alexhaydock/BoringNginx/README.md

 | Nginx 1.11.3 | Debian Jessie (with Grsec/PaX) | Debian Stretch (with Grsec/PaX) |
 | Nginx 1.11.4 | Debian Jessie (with Grsec/PaX) | Debian Stretch (with Grsec/PaX) |
 | Nginx 1.11.5 | Debian Jessie (with Grsec/PaX) | Debian Stretch (with Grsec/PaX) |

+### WARNING!
+I don't recommend running this script on any production machines without going through and testing it first.
+It's designed to go through and remove any existing `nginx` installation, then compiles nginx and assumes you then want it installed too.
+It does everything in `/tmp`, which might work for some people, but you might want to change this for other reasons.
+I'm also not sure how it might interact with other complex setups that people may be running.

+If you're running this on a blank machine or inside a Docker container or something, then go right ahead... it should set everything up for you and work pretty much out of the box - but if you're installing this to replace your current version of `nginx` on a production server, I'd recommend maybe going through and running each command manually on an individual basis, or at least testing the script first, then tweaking it to your needs.

+With that out of the way, I hope you find some use for this script or these patches.
+Enjoy! :)

 ### Enabling PHP
 To enable PHP on this installation of nginx, it is as simple as installing the `php5-fpm` package and adding the regular PHP directives to your `/etc/nginx/nginx.conf` file.
 On Grsec/PaX kernels you do not need to set any MPROTECT exceptions on any binaries to get a fully working server with PHP support (I have now tested this).